JHoovs/JHoovs.github.io/README.md

 - **Senior Research Scientist in Novo Nordisk A/S** - *2021-2023* - Early Drug Discovery, Malov, Denmark

-  In-silico Target and Biomarker discovery using high dimensional bulk/single-cell multi-Omics data, analysis, visualization and integration with clinical phenotypic measurements using advanced statistics and ML
+  In-silico Target and Biomarker discovery using high dimensional bulk/single-cell multi-Omics data, analysis, visualization and integration with clinical phenotypic measurements using advanced statistics and ML.

 - **Post Doctoral Scientist in Novo Nordisk A/S** - *2018-2021* - Early Research in Seattle, USA

     Industrial research for biomarkers and target discovery in T1D, Immunology, and Kidney Research Unit through integrative systems medicine approach as a part of IMI delivery.
 Special focus on Diabetes and Chronic Kidney Diseases(currently End-Stage) as a part of integrating multi-omics discovery(NGS, Microarray, targeted NanoString Panels and Clinical data) from varied tissue sources extracted from patients/model organisms to deliver new research insights for therapies.

 - **Post Doctoral Scientist in European Institute of Oncology** - *2017-2018* - Early Oncology Research in Milan, Italy

   Post PhD project follow-ups, transition and closure in both the cancer models (Glioblastoma recurrence and Ovarian Cancer) that I have worked on past 4.5 years using NGS technologies for Omics integration (from patients to gene networks).

+- **Programmer Analyst in Cognizant** - *2010-2012* - Database management, Programming in PERL, Java & SQL in Kolkata, India

+  Experienced in Software Development analysis and testing of softwares for both business and scientific innovation.
+In this organization I worked both as a Software Developer and an IT infrastructure maintenance project within Retail and Life Sciences domain as a part of Master Data Management (MDM) consulting.
+My final project was that of a Support Analyst maintaining and enhancing Life Science Database using Oracle (SQL programming) for Leading Pharmaceutical company, handling of critical issues, bug analysis to provide solutions and fixes.

 ## Education